 There are several at-home and in-office teeth whitening treatments and techniques available.
 At-home treatments like whitening toothpaste, mouthwashes, and pens may not last long.
 They may, however, assist to extend the results of more powerful whitening procedures.
 A patient can also select one depending on affordability, efficacy, duration of results, or quantity of applications.
 At Bellevue Azalea Dentistry, we can advise you on the appropriate therapy for your condition.
 The following are the common types of teeth whitening treatments:

 If you practice appropriate dental hygiene, an in-office treatment may last for 1 to 3 years.
 This procedure is performed in your dentist’s office and generally only takes one visit.
-According to the Mayo Dental Clinic, this treatment employs a powerful bleaching chemical, such as highly concentrated hydrogen peroxide or carbamide peroxide.
+This treatment employs a powerful bleaching chemical, such as highly concentrated hydrogen peroxide or carbamide peroxide.
 Procedures performed in the office are also more effective than at-home care.
-This is due to the higher concentration of hydrogen peroxide in the in-office whitening products than the solutions you use at home.
-If you experience receding gums or tooth tissue damage,in stores, in-office treatments are advised.
+This is due to the higher concentration of hydrogen peroxide in the in-office whitening products than in the solutions you use at home.
+If you experience receding gums or tooth tissue damage, stores, and in-office treatments are advised.
 Your dentist may also utilize heat or bright light when administering the whitening treatment to speed up the procedure.
 Although this approach may not always be effective.

 Whitening strips are effective over-the-counter methods for whitening teeth at home.
 The number of sessions required before you notice results with whitening strips may vary.
 Some strips have improved effects that might last for six months.
 Some brands are more user-friendly and efficient than others.
 Sometimes, people use LED accelerator lights to remove stains more effectively.
 Peroxide is used in whitening strips to brighten teeth and erase stains and discoloration.
 They can be painful or damaging to teeth if used wrongly or too frequently.
 High-quality varieties of whitening strips need to be used appropriately for the correct results.
 They may eliminate both extrinsic and minor intrinsic stains.